ardeleaniuliu/Plume-Tracking-Drones/README.md

 - astar_path_planning: path planning algorithm that can compute the shortest distance or the least energy path in any given windy urban domain, for any given aerial robot.
 Algorithm outputs optimum path coordinates as well as the optimum ground speed ("3D+speed" path planning).
 - vanilla_LBM: 2D Lattice Boltzmann Method solver intended for quick prototyping.
 - get_uc_domain: pollution model that can compute pollution distribution for any given source location in any given windy domain.
-- TCP snippets: for MATLAB-MATLAB communication.
-MATLAB-UNITY to be added in the future.
+- TCP snippets: for MATLAB-MATLAB and MATLAB-UNITY communication.